 While risk is always an important factor for any investor to keep in mind, there is a distinct difference between market volatility and hedge fund fraud.
 Most hedge funds use generally unconventional investment tactics to capitalize on high-risk/high-reward strategies.
 While savvy hedge fund managers stand to earn tremendous amounts of money in legitimate returns for themselves and their clients, unethical or negligent hedge fund managers cause catastrophic losses for clients.
 When hedge fund managers breach their fiduciary duties to their investors, they need to answer for their unethical behavior and compensate defrauded investors for their losses.

-When to Find a Lawyer
+When to Find a Lawyer for Hedge Fund Fraud

 Typically, hedge fund fraud takes two forms: either the hedge fund promoter promised returns and low risk they could not deliver, or the fund is an outright scam.
 It can be extremely difficult to prove that hedge fund fraud has occurred due to the notoriously high level of risk in hedge fund investments.
 To decipher whether you need an attorney that handles investment fraud, understand that there are two problems that arise with hedge funds.
 One is when brokerage firms recommend that their clients invest in a hedge fund, representing that the fund has a proprietary model that will yield exceptional returns at lower or controlled risk, and this turns out to be not the case.
 The other situation is when brokerage firms market the fund and the fund is a scam.
 The brokerage firm simply didn’t do their due diligence.

 Fraudulent hedge fund managers may try to disguise unethical, fraudulent activity by claiming a client’s losses resulted from a market downturn or unpredictable market activity.
 Hedge fund promoters must accurately present their investment models to potential clients.
 This includes disclosing all of the potential risks of any investment strategy.
 When they promise extremely high returns with minimal risk, investors should tread carefully.
-If you believe a hedge fund promoter or advisor misled you during your dealings with the hedge fund, you should speak to a qualified and experienced hedge fund fraud attorney as soon as possible.
+If you believe a hedge fund promoter or advisor misled you during your dealings with the hedge fund, you should speak to a qualified and experienced hedge fund fraud lawyer as soon as possible.